bednaJedna/corona_data/README.md

 Line plot chart of the confirmed cases together with daily changes is available now.
 Again, due to semi-daily update, data refresh is not automatic.

+News tab is now available.
+Displays Top Headlines provided by https://newsapi.org/.
+You need to generate your own API key and implement it in the _api.py_.
+This tab uses Dash DataTable component.
+URL links are currently not clickable directly - doublick on them and go to to the site via right mouse button option.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.